IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 - Hard drives: Two SATA SSDs, one for booting and one for data caching
 - Network adapters: Two NICs, one connected to each socket
 - Connection to the provisioning system

+[View full specs](https://github.com/smart-edge-open/docs/blob/main/release-notes/release-notes-se-open-DEK-21-09.md) of the system the Developer Experience Kit has been validated on.

 > NOTE: The provisioning process will install Ubuntu 20.04 on the target machine.
 Any existing operating system will be overwritten.